Text-to-Audio/Make-An-Audio-3/README.md

 ```

 ## Train
-### Data preparation
+### Data Preparation
 - We can't provide the dataset download link for copyright issues.
-We provide the process code to generate melspec, count audio duration and generate structured caption.
+We provide the process code to generate melspec, count audio duration, and generate structured captions.
 - Before training, we need to construct the dataset information into a tsv file, which includes name (id for each audio), dataset (which dataset the audio belongs to), audio_path (the path of .wav file),caption (the caption of the audio) ,mel_path (the processed melspec file path of each audio), duration (the duration of the audio).
 We provide a tsv file of audiocaps test set: audiocaps_test_struct.tsv as a sample.
 - We provide a tsv file of the audiocaps test set: ./audiocaps_test_16000_struct.tsv as a sample.

 ### Generate the melspec file of audio
-Assume you have already got a tsv file to link each caption to its audio_path, which mean the tsv_file have "name","audio_path","dataset" and "caption" columns in it.
+Assume you have already got a tsv file to link each caption to its audio_path, which means the tsv_file have "name","audio_path","dataset" and "caption" columns in it.
 To get the melspec of audio, run the following command, which will save mels in ./processed
 ```
 python preprocess/mel_spec.py --tsv_path tmp.tsv --num_gpus 1 --max_duration 10